 Here's a good demonstration of proper jump shot technique:

-For more jump shot information, advice, and demonstrations, see jump shot.
+For more jump shot information, advice, and demonstrations, see the jump shot resource page.

 Here's a good video demonstration of proper masse shot technique:

-For more masse shot information, advice, and demonstrations, see: masse shot.
+For more masse shot information, advice, and demonstrations, see the masse shot resource page.

 Disc V of the The Video Encyclopedia of Pool Shots (VEPS) covers jump, masse, and other advanced shots in detail.